Freshfields in Belgium

-Our Brussels office advised on all the M&A, financial and antitrust workstreams, including negotiating and implementing the remedies (divestments) to meet the regulatory requirements and obtain clearance.
+Our Brussels lawyers led on the M&A, financial and antitrust workstreams of the £78.4bn acquisition of SAB Miller, including negotiating and implementing the remedies (divestments) to meet the regulatory requirements and obtain clearance.
 Our team also took care of the tax and employment aspects of the deal.

 The most recent was Solvay’s €5.5bn acquisition of rival Cytec Industries.
 We helped with remedy negotiations to secure clearance at phase one from the European Commission, along with merger clearances in the US, Brazil, Japan, South America, South Korea and elsewhere.

 This deal came soon after Solvay’s high profile 50/50 joint venture with Ineos, on which we also advised.
 We organised the carve-out of the group’s PVC activity, created the joint venture (Inovyn), steered the client through an in-depth phase-two merger investigation by the Commission and the negotiation of a complex remedies package, and assisted on the early exit from the joint venture for €335m.